 Handicappers are particularly encouraged to take advantage of the facilities and programs accessible to them.
 Some facilities and activities have been especially designed to make participation easier.
-A hydraulic lift used at the outdoor pool in the summer is moved inside to the IM-West pool for the cooler months.
+Hydro-Lifts, for independent use, are installed in both the outdoor and indoor pools at IM Sports-West.
 A handicappers' wheelchair sports course is also available at IM-West.
 Goal ball, a competitive game for the unsighted, and wheelchair basketball are played on a regular basis.